 Start by measuring and improving client satisfaction

-When I was writing my recent article on 2018 client acquisition goals, I mentioned the importance of assessing client satisfaction before you push for more client referrals.
-Here’s a tactic you can use to benchmark the “health” of your client relationships so you can react to potential issues and improve loyalty over time.
+Last year when I wrote my article on client acquisition goals, I mentioned the importance of assessing client satisfaction before you push for more client referrals.
+In this article, I’ll discuss a tactic you can use to benchmark the “health” of your client relationships so you can react to potential issues and improve loyalty over time.

 On a scale of 0-10…